 Proper brushing and flossing help get rid of food particles and plaque on the smooth surfaces of teeth.
 But toothbrush bristles can’t reach all the way into the grooves of some teeth, making it difficult to dislodge food and bacteria.

 Sealants are usually used just on permanent teeth and take a few minutes to apply.
-The application is as follows:
+Here’s how to process goes:

-- Then a curing light will be held over the sealant
+- Finally, a curing light will be held over the sealant until it has hardened.

-And poof!
-Just like that, bacteria and acid are sealed out from attacking the tooth…just like that fantastic couch cover grandma loves so much.
+And, poof!
+Just like that, bacteria and acid are sealed away from the tooth, preventing any further damage from occurring.

-So, next time your dentist asks about applying sealant, make sure you say yes.
-You’ll save yourself time and money while preventing future cavities.
+So, next time your dentist asks about applying sealant, make sure you say, “yes!”.
+Save time and money while preventing future cavities with easy and effective sealants.